ebsco/curriculum_builder/README.md

 ## Configuring Your Learning Management System

 Videos and instructions can be found at http://ebsco.libguides.com/curriculumbuilder

-Generally, you will follow the steps required of any LTI Tool Provider.
-General instuctions for configuring an LTI tool in many LMS's can be found here: http://support.campusconcourse.com/entries/21762847-How-do-I-setup-an-LTI-consumer-in-my-specific-LMS-

-You will be asked for a **shared secret** and **consumer key**.
-You set this in the section above.

-Set privacy setttings such that user **names and emails** will be shared with the tool if you want to enable student usage data collection.
-Otherwise, these can be left to ‘Anonymous’ or ‘Private.’

 ## Curriculum Builder Administration
 To maintain the back-end database, set logos and branding elements, select adminstrative options, etc, point your browser to your tool's **admin.php** file.
 Login with the consumer key and secret from above.
 In this screen, you will configure Curriculum Builder to connect up with the EDS API, filling in the username, password, and profile information received from EBSCO support.